openclimatefix/nowcasting_dataset/README.md

 ### Topographical data

-Make an account at the [USGS EarthExplorer](https://earthexplorer.usgs.gov/) website, create a region of the world to download data for, in our case, the spatial extant of the SEVIRI RSS image, and then download all the SRTM files that cover that area.
-There does not seem to be an automated way to do so, so this might take awhile.
+1. Make an account at the [USGS EarthExplorer](https://earthexplorer.usgs.gov/) website
+2. Create a region of the world to download data for, in our case, the spatial extant of the SEVIRI RSS image
+3. Select the data products you want, in this case SRTM elevation maps
+4. Download all the SRTM files that cover that area

+There does not seem to be an automated way to do this selecting and downloading, so this might take awhile.

 ## Configure `nowcasting_dataset` to point to the downloaded data